 Common themes among those learning the stock market

-Learning the stock market is a journey, and after teaching share trading for more than 20 years, I could literally write a book on the mistakes that traders make, which include:
+Learning how to trade stocks is a journey and after teaching share trading for more than 20 years, I could literally write a book on the mistakes that traders make, which include:

 - failing to set stop losses or setting them too tight

 - relying on software to make decisions

 Einstein once said that "education is the progressive realization of our ignorance".
 In simple terms, I believe this means that we don’t know what we don’t know.
 In my experience, the majority who trade the market do so with little knowledge, blissfully unaware of what they don’t know until it costs them a lot of money.

 Trading on the emotions of fear and greed

 While space does not permit me to fully explain the common mistakes that traders make, what I will say is that the emotions of fear and greed rule all five.
 A major trap for traders who learn how to trade stocks is the tendency to act on emotions rather than logic.
 In other words, they either don’t trust themselves, their skills or their trading plan, which stems from having a low level of knowledge, skill and experience.